-DM1 is an autosomal dominant disorder caused by the expansion of a CTG trinucleotide repeat in the 3'UTR of the DMPK gene.3 Normal alleles have 34 or less repeats, premutation (mutable normal) alleles have 35-49 repeats, and disease alleles have 50 or more repeats.4 Premutation alleles with 35-49 CTG repeats are not associated with symptoms of DM1, however all alleles with 35 or more repeats are meiotically unstable and expansion of these alleles has been observed in their transmission from parent to offspring.
-Therefore, offspring of these individuals have an increased risk of inheriting an expanded allele and being affected with DM1.4 Repeat expansions of <250 generally result in mild DM1; however, larger repeat expansions do not appear to have the same linear correlation with age-of-onset and disease severity.^{5,6,7} Although anticipation is well documented for DM1, multiple studies have shown considerable phenotypic variation among individuals with similar repeat numbers, including classically affected individuals with >1000 repeats and congenitally affected individuals with <1000 repeats.8-12 It's estimated that Congenital DM1 is only strongly associated with repeat lengths in excess of 2000.^{8,11} Therefore, a repeat number of 50 or more is sufficient to make a diagnosis of DM1 and use of repeat number to predict disease subtype or prognosis is not recommended by multiple guidelines.^{11,12} Clinical correlation is necessary to determine the specific DM1 subtype and is especially relevant for prenatal and carrier testing of asymptomatic individuals.
+DM1 is an autosomal dominant disorder caused by the expansion of a CTG trinucleotide repeat in the 3'UTR of the DMPK gene.
+Normal alleles have 34 or less repeats, premutation (mutable normal) alleles have 35-49 repeats, and disease alleles have 50 or more repeats.
+Premutation alleles with 35-49 CTG repeats are not associated with symptoms of DM1, however all alleles with 35 or more repeats are meiotically unstable and expansion of these alleles has been observed in their transmission from parent to offspring.
+Therefore, offspring of these individuals have an increased risk of inheriting an expanded allele and being affected with DM1.
+Although anticipation is well documented for DM1, multiple studies have shown considerable phenotypic variation among individuals with similar repeat numbers, including classically affected individuals with >1000 repeats and congenitally affected individuals with <1000 repeats.5-9 It's estimated that Congenital DM1 is only strongly associated with repeat lengths in excess of 2000.
+Therefore, a repeat number of 50 or more is sufficient to make a diagnosis of DM1 and use of repeat number to predict disease subtype or prognosis is not recommended by multiple guidelines.
+Clinical correlation is necessary to determine the specific DM1 subtype and is especially relevant for prenatal testing of an asymptomatic fetus.